tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/gitops.md

 ## Option 1: Use YAML manifests

+> [!warning]
+> Pre-rendering the YAML files will also embed all referenced secrets into the resulting outputs.
+> You must ensure that these files are accessible solely to individuals who are expressly authorized
+> to view the corresponding secrets, as well as the infrastructure and data protected by them.

 This option requires a preprocessing step before using Argo CD.
 This step requires you to compile the Helmfile based deployment into Kubernetes YAML manifest, to do so you need to execute the helmfile binary: